liliana0514/Color-Analyzer/README.md

 ### General Connectivity:
 - **Bluetooth Communication**:
-  - Set up ESP32S3 SENSE to transmit image data, RGB values, and lux readings over Bluetooth.
+  - Set up ESP32S3 SENSE to transmit image data and lux readings over Bluetooth.
   - Configure ESP32S3 Wi-Fi/B to receive this data and process it accordingly.
 - **SPI Connection for ST7789 TFT LCD**:
   - Use SPI pins on ESP32S3 Wi-Fi/B to interface with the LCD.